uwdata/mosaic/docs/api/vgplot/marks.md

 The `raster` mark draws an image whose pixel colors are a function of the underlying data.
 The _x_ and _y_ data domains are binned into the cells of the raster grid, with an aggregate function evaluated over the binned data.
 The result can then be optionally smoothed in-browser.
-One common use of a raster is to draw a density heatmap.
+To create a smoothed density heatmap, use the [`heatmap`](#heatmap) mark: a raster mark with different default options.

 The supported _options_ are: